Dementia Diagnosis

 1. Cognitive or behavioural symptoms that:

-• Interfere with work of usual activities;
+• Interfere with work of usual activities

-• Represent a decline from a previous level of functioning;
+• Represent a decline in function

-• Are not due to delirium or major psychiatric disorder.
+• Are not due to delirium or major psychiatric disorder

-1. Evidence of impairment in two or more of the following domains:
+2. Evidence of impairment in two or more of the following domains:

 • Memory